www.kevinrdshepherd.info

 Alex Walker

-Published in 1994, Alex Walker’s edited work entitled The Kingdom Within served to screen out the ongoing economic deficit, providing a glorifying view of the Findhorn Foundation, as is indicated by the sub-title A Guide to the Spiritual Work of the Findhorn Community.
-The consequences of “Spiritual Work” and “Spiritual Business” led to the debt of £800,000, a very big deficit for such an alternative community as the Findhorn Foundation, which began life on a caravan site in the 1960s.
+Published in 1994, Alex Walker’s edited work entitled The Kingdom Within served to screen out the ongoing economic deficit, providing a glorifying view of the Findhorn Foundation, indicated by the sub-title A Guide to the Spiritual Work of the Findhorn Community.
+The consequences of “Spiritual Work” and “Spiritual Business” led to the declared debt of £800,000, a very big deficit for such an alternative community as the Findhorn Foundation, which began life on a caravan site in the 1960s.
 The debt was not declared until 2001, by which time it was obvious that the new management team had failed.

 Kate Thomas

-Taking cover behind such designations, the Findhorn Foundation have continued an extremely evasive policy in relation to dissidents and critics, who do not exist in the high-flown surfeit of glowing descriptions.
-The case of KateThomas is particularly graphic.
-See 2.7 below and article 1 on this website.
+Taking cover behind such elaborate designations, the Findhorn Foundation have continued an extremely evasive policy in relation to dissidents and critics, who do not exist in the high-flown surfeit of glowing partisan descriptions.
+The case of Kate Thomas is particularly graphic (section 7 below).

 David Lorimer

 My document entitled Letter of Complaint to David Lorimer (2005) was sent out as a circular in 2006.
 That was a fairly lengthy epistle.
 Lorimer failed to reply, as did all but one of the other SMN members specified in the cc. list.
-Observers grasped that the Findhorn Foundation meant a source of revenue to the SMN, an economic priority precluding any ethical scruple.
+Observers grasped that the Findhorn Foundation meant a source of revenue to the SMN, an economic priority precluding any ethical consideration.
 The SMN are an “alternative science” organisation whose performance is handicapped by an indifference to pressing matters of scruple.

-2.4 Debt, Business Enterprise, and CIFAL Findhorn
+4. Debt, Business Enterprise, and CIFAL Findhorn

 Findhorn Ecovillage

-The debt declared in 2001 was given various attempted remedies such as the mortgage of Foundation properties.
+The debt declared in 2001 was given various attempted remedies, such as the mortgage of Foundation properties.
 The overdraft on Cluny Hill College was stated to be £500,000 (Greenaway, In the Shadow of the New Age, 2003, p.
 333; Shepherd, Pointed Observations, 2005, p.
 190).
 In November 2002, that particular debt was declared to be reduced to £305,000, a matter stated in the local press.

 Angus Robertson MP

-“Moray MP Angus Robertson has collaborated with the Findhorn Foundation (abbreviation FF) in their plan to host a new UN training centre in Moray.
+Moray MP Angus Robertson has collaborated with the Findhorn Foundation (abbreviation FF) in their plan to host a new UN training centre in Moray.
 Robertson has described this as an ‘audacious and innovative proposal.’
 The audacity merits investigation.
 His alliance with the FF has only been in process for about two years, and critics say that he is not duly informed about FF history, much of which has been repressed in the facade presented.
 Robertson’s enthusiasm has replaced the earlier reserve of Dr. Winifred Ewing, who retired in 2003 after expressing scepticism [of the FF].
 She had to wait six months for the FF management to reply to her pressing letter.
 The incentive for the new UN training centre in [Findhorn] Moray originated within the FF, not within the UN.
-Robertson has acknowledged the FF as ‘the moving force behind the project.’ ”
+Robertson has acknowledged the FF as ‘the moving force behind the project.’

 l to r: Craig Gibsone, May East, Jonathan Dawson, Michael Shaw